How to Get Your Child into Oxbridge

 4. Writing an Exemplary Personal Statement

 Your child’s personal statement is considered the gateway to Oxbridge.
 It is their opportunity to show off their academic credentials and prove just how passionate they are about taking their chosen degree.
 They should mention everything from the books and articles that inspired their interest, any lectures or courses that have advanced their knowledge and work experience that is subject related.
-However, because Oxbridge are more concerned with your child’s academic achievements, you should encourage them to keep the mention of extra-curricular activities to a minimum.
-Their personal statement must also adhere to UCAS guidelines, including a maximum of 4000 characters and 37 lines.
+However, because Oxbridge are more concerned with your child’s academic potential you should encourage them to keep the mention of irrelevant extra-curricular activities to a minimum.
+Their personal statement must also adhere to UCAS guidelines, including a maximum of 4000 characters and 47 lines.
 Please keep in mind the Oxbridge deadline (15th October) and that they can only write one statement for all of their university choices.
 To help your child write the best possible personal statement, we introduce specialist Oxbridge admission consultants who will make sure their statement it is exemplary and sets them apart from other candidates.

 5. Preparing for Admission Assessments and/or Written Work

 Applicants may be required to sit admission assessments for courses at Oxford and Cambridge.
-These tests often measure check an applicant’s language, mathematical, or reasoning abilities, as well assessing how they work under pressure.
+These tests often measure an applicant’s language, mathematical, or reasoning abilities, as well assessing how they work under pressure.
 We introduce private tutors who will help your child prepare for these assessments.
 Depending on which department your child applies for, they may also need to sit this assessment earlier than expected.
 The tutors we introduce can also advise your child on how to build a roadmap for their entire application so that they are prepared for any deadlines that have been set and are actively mentored throughout the entire application process.